awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 **Note**
 If you have attached any additional IAM policies to your old node group IAM role, such as adding permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), you should attach those same policies to your new node group IAM role to maintain that functionality on the new group\.

 1. Update the security groups for both worker node groups so that they can communicate with each other\.
-For more information, see [Cluster Security Group Considerations](sec-group-reqs.md)\.
+For more information, see [Amazon EKS Security Group Considerations](sec-group-reqs.md)\.

    1. Record the security group IDs for both worker node groups\.
 This is shown as the **NodeSecurityGroup** value in the AWS CloudFormation stack outputs\.